 Gender Studies Advisory Board

-Ferdâ Asya, Ph.D., GSM director, associate professor of English
+Ferdâ Asya, Ph.D., professor of English

-Asya, who has a Ph.D. degree in American Literature from Indiana University, Bloomington, Ind., started her graduate studies in English and American literature on a Fulbright Scholarship at the University of New Mexico in Albuquerque.
+Ferda Asya, who has a Ph.D. degree in American Literature from Indiana University, Bloomington, Indiana, started her graduate studies in English and American literature on a Fulbright Scholarship at the University of New Mexico in Albuquerque.
 She lived in France, Nigeria, and Turkey; taught English and American literature and French language in Canada and Malaysia; and traveled extensively in northern and western Europe.

 David Heineman earned his Ph.D. degree in Communication Studies with a certification from the Project on the Rhetorics of Inquiry from the University of Iowa and Masters and Bachelors degrees in Speech Communication from Syracuse University.
 He is an advisor to the Bloomsburg chapter of the Lambda Pi Eta National Honor society and an active member of the National Communication Association.
 He regularly presents his work at international, national, and regional conferences.